hzrd149/nostrudel/README.md

 ## TODO

+- Update TimelineLoader to connect to each relay individually so it better track the latest events
 - Create notifications service that keeps track of read notifications. (show unread count in sidenav)
 - Rebuild relays view to show relay info and settings NIP-11
 - filter list of followers by users the user has blocked/reported (stops bots/spammers from showing up at followers)